 This garlic butter sauce is basically identical to the one I made for my hot ham and cheese sliders.
 Full of flavor, easy to make, and adds some texture with the poppy and sesame seeds and minced onion!

-Poppy seeds and sesame seeds - these provide a little earthy, nutty flavor and crunch on our sliders.
+• Poppy seeds and sesame seeds - these provide a little earthy, nutty flavor and crunch on our sliders.
+And the little crackle of poppy seeds?
+Talking texture, honey!

-Garlic powder and dried, minced onion - these aromatics are important!
+• Garlic powder and dried, minced onion or onion powder - these aromatics are important!
 Must haves for this sauce.

-All you need to do is melt the butter down with all the ingredients to really infuse it with all that flavor and whisk to really mix it together.
+All you need to do is melt the butter down with all the ingredients in a small bowl to really infuse the butter mixture with all that flavor and whisk to mix it together.

 Beefy Homemade Au Jus

-Beef fat or butter - Au jus classically uses beef drippings (the fat or tallow) so it's a perfect use here.
+• Beef fat or butter - Au jus classically uses beef drippings (the fat or tallow) so it's a perfect use here if you have any.

-How to Make the Au Jus for Roast Beef Sliders
+How to Make the Au Jus Sauce for Roast Beef Sliders

 Step 1 | melt the butter down in a medium saucepan.